matvp91/indigo-player/docs/Configuration.md

 # Configuration

-In order to start the player, provide a config object to `IndigoPlayer.init(element, config`.
+In order to start the player, provide a config object to `IndigoPlayer.init(element, config)`.
+You'll get a `player` object in return, which can be used to interact with the player.

 ### Autoplay